top of page

 • Nothing: What if you do nothing?
 Be that for 5 minutes, a day or a week?
 If all is well with you and baby would you prefer to wait a while and come back to the decision in the future.

-There are instances when induction of labour is offered that you consider it necessary, there are also instances when induction of labour is offered and you consider it unnecessary.
-Asking “why” induction of labour is being offered is really important.
+There may be instances when induction of labour is offered that you consider it necessary, there are also instances when induction of labour is offered and you may consider it unnecessary.
+Asking “why?” induction of labour is being offered is really important.
 It is up to you to decide if accepting anything offered is right for you.
 It is valuable knowing you can always ask “why” to any of your healthcare providers, and if the reason given doesn’t feel valid for you, you can decline, or delay the procedure.

 Dr Sara Wickham writes extensively about induction of labour, why it is offered and knowing if it is the right choice for you.
 I always recommend her book "In Your Own Time" to clients.